huggingface/blog/bert-cpu-scaling-part-2.md

 3. Efficient parallelization of the computations on the target hardware

 _In addition to the points listed above, deep learning frameworks provide ways to represent data flow and dependencies to compute gradients.
-This falls out of the scope of this blog post, and it leverages the same components as the ones listed above._!
+This falls out of the scope of this blog post, and it leverages the same components as the ones listed above!_

 <br>
 <figure class="image">